johannawaern/GoatyNews/README.md

 - Style your page.
 - Code follows Technigo’s code guidelines.
 - Site should have a header, a main news article, a grid of news articles.
 - Submit a link to your published webpage.
-[Länk i Canvas]
-- Contribute by helping others with this project on Stackoverflow.
+- Contribute by helping others with this project on Stack Overflow.
-- [Lämna i Canvas]
 - If selected; demo your solution for your team.

 ## How to hand in the code 🎯